 The HSUS Missouri Agriculture Advisory Council

 Local farmers, producers and other agriculture professionals join with The HSUS to foster better animal welfare and environmental stewardship

-Meet the local farmers who make up our Missouri Agriculture Council, the sixth in our growing system of state agriculture councils.
+Meet the members of The HSUS Missouri Agriculture Council, part of our growing system of state agriculture councils.

 Wes Shoemyer lives on his family farm in Monroe County with his wife Cheryl.
 As a former state senator and representative, Wes has been a champion and a voice for the independent family farmer in Missouri and around the world.

 Wes has received a number of awards for his work protecting sustainable agriculture and rural communities, including the Governor's Advisory Council on Agriculture Award, Concerned Agriculturalist of Missouri Award, the Family Farm Leadership Award from Missouri Farmers Union, the Farm Forum Dedicated Service to Rural America Award, and the Rural Health Clinic Recognition of Service Award.